 Finally, love, or “ahavah” in Hebrew, is an essential spiritual gift discussed in the Talmud.
 This gift refers to loving God and others deeply and unconditionally.
 The Talmud teaches that the cultivation of ahavah is vital for spiritual growth.

 Judaism places high importance on developing these supernatural, character, and philosophical attributes.
 From prophecy to divine healing, these gifts are a testament to the beauty of the human spirit.
-These treasures are the gift of our ancestors passed down through the generations.
+These treasures are the gifts of our ancestors passed down through the generations.
 Learning how to access and develop them fully will enable us to enrich the lives of everyone we touch in our circle of influence.

 Summation of Western Theology and the Spiritual Gifts